About

 Ekaterina Chertkovskaya

-Ekaterina Chertkovskaya (Lund University) explores visions, practices and strategies for socio-ecological transformation through the concept of degrowth.
+Ekaterina Chertkovskaya (principal investigator, Lund University) explores visions, practices and strategies for socio-ecological transformation through the concept of degrowth.
 The plastic crisis is currently her key empirical focus.
 She has written on artistic interventions into the plastic crisis, zero-waste stores, and is keen on exploring how locally embedded whilst globally connected alternatives can spread.

 Jacob Hasselbalch